AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 """
 ```

+You should be able to easily adapt this part of the post to you use case.

+The next step will be to industrialize the scrapping.

 #### 2-c) Making it a scrapper

-We have the main bricks.
-We just need to combine these two blocks, so that we can cover all collections and all SVGs
+We have defined the main bricks in the previous section.

+We just need to combine these two blocks, so that we can cover all collections and all SVGs on the website.

 ```python